Croatia–Hungary relations: Economy and infrastructure

 Hungarian tourists contribute significantly to the Croatian tourist industry; in 2009, a total of 323,000 Hungarians visited Croatia as tourists.
 A total of 1.644 million overnight stays were made by Hungarian tourists in that year alone, ranking Hungarian tourists seventh in the number of nights spent in Croatia (behind the Germans, Slovenes, Italians, Austrians, Czechs and Dutch).
 At the same time, the Hungarian tourists spent more than 143 million kuna (c. €19 million) in Croatia, representing a sharp increase from 69.5 million kuna (c. €9.3 million) spent in 2008.
 In 2009, 103,000 Croatians visited Hungary (excluding family and friend visits) in 356,000 overnight stays, spending 204,000 kuna (c. €27,000).
 This spending represented a 250-percent increase from 2008.

 Croatia and Hungary coordinate the development of infrastructure, especially transportation routes.
 Pan-European corridors Vb and Vc connect Budapest to the Adriatic Sea via Zagreb and Rijeka (Vb) and to Osijek and Ploče (Vc).
 The Pan-European corridor Vb comprises road and rail links between the Hungarian and Croatian capitals and the Port of Rijeka.
 The corridor's road component primarily consists of the M7, the A4 and the A6 motorways (as well as several other connecting motorway sections) completed on 22 October 2008.
 The rail component of the corridor largely uses the route completed in 1873, but it is planned to be rebuilt to increase its capacity.
-The Pan-European corridor Vc primarily consists of the M6 and the A5 motorways; however, as of December 2011 the motorway is not completed.
+The Pan-European corridor Vc primarily consists of the M6 and the A5 motorways; however, as of December 2011, the motorway is not completed.
 Other infrastructure jointly developed by Croatia and Hungary includes a €395 million gas pipeline and two electric-power lines.
 On the 355.5 km border between Croatia and Hungary there are six international-road border crossings, three rail border crossings and five local-traffic border crossings.
-Citizens of Croatia and Hungary may cross the border with a valid passport or an identity card for stays of up to 90 days.
+Both Croatia and Hungary are today members of the border-free Schengen Area.